Home » Dermarolling

 What microneedling can do for you and what needle length do you need?

-Enhance the penetration of skin care products
+Enhance the penetration of skin care or hair growth products

 Fine wrinkles: 1 to 1.5 mm needle length.
 This is a relatively minor procedure and can be done safely at home, provided you disinfect properly.
 Dermarolling is a safe alternative for people with skin too thin to have laser treatment.